jenningsanderson/Static-Bliss/README.md

 Static-Bliss
 ============

-A gem to build YAML files from Google spreadsheets to assist in maintaining Static Jekyll Websites
+A gem to build YAML files from Google spreadsheets to assist in maintaining static [Jekyll](https://jekyllrb.com/) websites

 ###Requirements
 Gem requirements (Depending on what access abilities you want)